 When it comes to AMD Ryzen, there is a good selection to choose from in terms of processors.
 They have both low-cost and high-end processors.

-Xem thêm : Best Games Like Fortnite You Should Play Right Now Update 11/2024
+Xem thêm : What Is The Best Browser Game?
+25 Best Browser Games To Play Right Now Update 12/2024

 Unlike AMD, not all of Intel’s Core processors can be overclocked.
 Intel has restricted overclocking to only those models marked with an X or a K in their model number.